Nellak2017/plan-weave/plan-weave/src/Solving the Data transform problems for Plan Weave.md

 ### Filter Fields Solution

-- In redux, store if it is full task or simple task
+- [X] In redux, store if it is full task or simple task
-- Assign a listener to the full task/simple task button to toggle between them by sending an action to it in redux
+- [X] Assign a listener to the full task/simple task button to toggle between them by sending an action to it in redux
-- render simple task component if it is simple task or full task if it is full task
+- [X] render simple task component if it is simple task or full task if it is full task
+- [ ] UI Property Test for this

 // NOTE: This only changes if the user presses the change full task button, it is independent of all other pipes